 Implied Warranties are unspoken, unwritten promises from a dealer to the buyer.
 If a used car doesn’t come with a written warranty, it’s still covered by implied warranties — unless it’s an "as is” sale.
 Here are some common implied warranties:

 - A “warranty of merchantability” means the dealer promises the car will do what it’s supposed to do: it will run.
 This promise applies to the basic functions of a car.
 It doesn’t cover everything that could go wrong.
 Just because your car breaks down after the sale doesn’t mean it’s automatically covered by the warranty of merchantability.
-You’ll need to prove that the problem or defect existed at the time of the sale and the dealer may disagree and refuse to pay for the repairs.
+You’ll need to prove that the problem or defect existed at the time of the sale.
+But the dealer may disagree and refuse to pay for the repairs.

 - A “warranty of fitness for a particular purpose” applies when you buy a car based on the dealer’s advice that it’s suitable for a particular use.
 For example, a dealer who suggests you buy a specific vehicle for hauling a trailer is giving an implied warranty that the vehicle can do the job.